espocrm/documentation/administration/workflows.md

 * Convery Currency (since version 5.7.0)

 Developers can write their own service actions.
 See [more detail](../development/workflow-service-actions.md).

+### Run BPM Process

+Starts BPM process.
+You can specify which target will be used for a process.

 ## Using Formula in Actions